 - ii.
-For the allocation of rental car tax payment received to each King County subarea: - We recalculated the 2019 King County subarea rental car tax allocation percentage based on the proportion of rental car tax allocation received from the nine largest rental car tax payers in the accumulation months of July and August using the King County Rental Car Analysis Report provided by the Washington Department of Revenue with no exceptions noted. - 2.
-We recalculated the amount of rental car tax payment allocated to each King County subarea using the rule computed in step 9.a.ii.1 multiplied by the amount of rental car tax payment received from King County as reported in the RTA Rental Car Detail received from the Washington Department of Revenue with no exceptions noted. - b.
+For the allocation of rental car tax payment received to each King County subarea we recalculated the amount of rental car tax payment allocated to each King County subarea using the rule computed in step 9.a multiplied by the amount of rental car tax payment received from King County as reported in the RTA Rental Car Detail received from the Washington Department of Revenue with no exceptions noted. - c.
 For each subarea, we traced and agreed the amount of Rental Car Tax Revenue reported in the Schedule to the Tax Revenue Cash Basis Schedule prepared by Sound Transit personnel with no exceptions noted.

 - 10. Motor vehicle excise tax cash revenues: We performed the following procedures: - a.
-We haphazardly selected three months of revenues from throughout the year (February, April, October) and performed the following: - We traced and agreed the location amount reported on Department of Licensing (DOL) RTA Excise Tax Collected Report to the MVET Revenue Report with no exceptions noted. - ii.
+We haphazardly selected three months of revenues from throughout the year (July, August, November) and performed the following: - i.
+We traced and agreed the location amount reported on Department of Licensing (DOL) RTA Excise Tax Collected Report to the MVET Revenue Report with no exceptions noted. - ii.
 We re-computed the monthly subarea percentage derived from DOL's RTA Excise Tax Collected Report.
 We applied the subarea percentage to the Washington Department of Revenue Treasury Remittance Advice amount and agreed amounts to the MVET Revenue Report with no exceptions noted. - iii.
-There were no new locations added in 2019.
-As such, this procedure was not performed. - b.
+There were no new locations added in 2020.
+As such, we did not perform the procedure of tracing and agreeing the subarea assignment for new locations to the boundary map. - b.
 For each subarea, we traced and agreed the amount of motor vehicle excise tax revenue reported for the year in the Schedule to the MVET Revenue Report with no exceptions noted. - 11.
 Property tax cash revenues: We performed the following procedures: - a.
 We obtained the Property Tax Revenue by Subarea Report and performed the following: - i.
-We haphazardly selected 2 daily cash receipts from each month for a total of 24 receipts for King County.
-We traced and agreed North, East and South King County subarea amounts to the general ledger cash receipts entry and to King County's Property Tax Deposits report with no exceptions noted. - ii.
-We haphazardly selected 3 monthly (February, April, October) cash receipts for Pierce County and traced and agreed the amounts to the general ledger cash receipts entry and to the Sound Transit Wells Fargo bank statement with no exceptions noted. - iii.
-We haphazardly selected 3 monthly (February, April, October) cash receipts for Snohomish County and traced and agreed the amounts to the general ledger cash receipts entry and to the Sound Transit Wells Fargo bank statement with no exceptions noted. - iv.
+We haphazardly selected 2 daily cash receipts from January and February 2020 and one monthly cash receipt each from March to December 2020 for a total of 14 receipts for King County.
+We traced and agreed North, East, and South King County subarea amounts to the general ledger cash receipts entry and to King County's Property Tax Deposits report with no exceptions noted. - ii.
+We haphazardly selected 3 monthly (July, August, November) cash receipts for Pierce County and traced and agreed the amounts to the general ledger cash receipts entry and to the Sound Transit Wells Fargo bank statement with no exceptions noted. - iii.
+We haphazardly selected 3 monthly (July, August, November) cash receipts for Snohomish County and traced and agreed the amounts to the general ledger cash receipts entry and to the Sound Transit Wells Fargo bank statement with no exceptions noted. - iv.
 For each subarea, we traced and agreed the amount of property tax revenue reported for the year in the Schedule to the Property Tax Revenue by Subarea Report with no exceptions noted.